 “We’ve got a long way to go.''

-But they could have easily been uttered, too, by Atlanta Falcons coach Arthur Smith, who is overseeing a team that's kind of happy about being 1-2.
+But they could have easily been uttered, too - again, with no misinterpretation - by Atlanta Falcons coach Arthur Smith, who is overseeing a team that's kind of happy about being 1-2.

 Washington, considered by many a legit NFC contender after last year's 7-9 effort won the WFT the NFC East and a playoff berth, might be looking at the Falcons, and the 1 p.m.
 Sunday meeting at Mercedes-Benz Stadium, as a way to "get well soon.''